 Rigorous research can play an integral role in indigent defense services, policy and practice development.
 Research will help the field understand barriers to obtaining legal representation, identify and asses the means to address these barriers, and develop recommendations that are easily accessible to indigent defense practitioners and other stakeholders across the country.

 NIJ has supported indigent defense research since the 1970s.
-Most recently, NIJ awarded grants for research on the following topics (links to final report included when available):
+Most recently, NIJ awarded grants for research on the following topics.
+(Select a topic to see details on each project and access any resulting publications.)

 - Examining the Effectiveness of Indigent Defense Team Services: A Multisite Evaluation of Holistic Defense in Practice